madnorski/documents/club-bylaws.md

 1. The Membership officer shall oversee all aspect of membership; including recruitment, renewals, and maintaining the Club’s membership database among others duties.
-1. The Webmaster manages the Club’s online/internet activies such as the website and online membership database.
+1. The Webmaster manages the Club’s online/internet activities such as the website and online membership database.
 The webmaster coordinates online access and provides technical assistance to the Board and Committee Chairs.
 1. A vacancy in any office shall be filled by the majority vote of the Board, to hold